 What is the Bradford Bypass?

 For those not familiar with the project, the Bradford Bypass is a proposed 16.2-kilometre long freeway connecting Highway 400 and Highway 404 in the Regional Municipality of York and County of Simcoe.
-The Environmental Assessment for the project is currently being updated, with approval expected by the end of December 2022.
+The project-specific assessment of environmental impacts outlined in Ontario Regulation 697/21 for the project is currently being undertaken, with approval expected in 2023.
 A route planning study, Environmental Assessment and Recommended plan for the project were all previously approved in 2002.

 The proposed highway would extend from Highway 400 between Lines 8 and 9 in Bradford West Gwillimbury, cross a small portion of King Township, and connect to Highway 404 between Queensville Sideroad and Holborn Road in East Gwillimbury.

 In September 2020, the Ontario Ministry of Transportation began a Preliminary Design Update Study, building on the approved 2002 Environmental Assessment for the Bradford Bypass.
 The anticipated design completion date is 2023.

 If approved, the next stage in the project is to begin detailed design.
 The Ontario Ministry of Transportation is obligated to satisfy all Ministerial conditions, as well as to obtain all permits and approvals.
 As a provincial ministry, the Ministry of Transportation is exempt from obtaining a permit pursuant to the Authority’s Section 28 Regulation, Ontario Regulation 179/06 under the Conservation Authorities Act.